n0pen/godot-mmd-plugin/README.md

 ## How do I use it?

-Build, then copy the Plugin `addons` folder into your godot `addons` folder, then import your MMD files
+Build, then copy the Plugin `addons` folder into your godot `addons` folder, Activate the plugin in project settings, then import your MMD files

 ## Physics